India’s HealthPlix raises $13.5 million to help doctors treat patients more efficiently – TechCrunch

 There are fewer than 300,000 doctors in India actively practicing medicine.
-They serve hundreds of millions of patients who suffer from chronic illness in the world’s second most populous nation.
+They serve hundreds of millions of patients who suffer from chronic illness in the world’s second-most populous nation.

-A doctor only has a few minutes to spend on a patient, remember the past diagnosis by glancing at their record, and formulate a plan of management.
+A doctor only has a few minutes to spend on a patient, remember the past diagnosis by glancing at their record and formulate a plan of management.

 HealthPlix, a Bangalore-based startup, believes it can help doctors serve these patients more efficiently with the limited time they have.

-The startup has developed a software for doctors that helps them keep a tab on the symptoms a patient has displayed in the past, the medicine that was prescribed to them, and if they are showing any improvements in a methodical template.
+The startup has developed a software for doctors that helps them in a methodical template keep tabs on the symptoms a patient has displayed in the past, the medicine that was prescribed to them and if they are showing any improvements.

 But it doesn’t stop there, said Sandeep Gudibanda, co-founder of HealthPlix, in an interview with TechCrunch.
-The software has a knowledge base that is making determination of all the other factors that a doctor needs to assess as they treat the patient.
+The software has a knowledge base that is making a determination of all the other factors that a doctor needs to assess as they treat the patient.

-For instance, if a patient has diabetes, and they have mentioned that they had swollen feet and are experiencing more frequent visits to the washroom, said Gudibanda, the doctor can quickly assess that the patient’s symptoms are getting worse and she needs to start looking at the function of the kidney and other organs and monitor blood sugar.
+For instance, if a patient has diabetes, and they have mentioned that they had swollen feet and are experiencing more frequent visits to the washroom, said Gudibanda, the doctor can quickly assess that the patient’s symptoms are getting worse and needs to start looking at the function of the kidney and other organs and monitor blood sugar.

 “As a doctor, you are able to see how my disease is progressing, what medicine was prescribed to me and if they are working.
 So you are not going to prescribe me some medicine that didn’t work two months ago.
 Based on the data of more than 12 million patients we have, our software is also able to inform doctors what other things I am exposed to,” he said.